 Keyword research is the most important process of discovering words and phrases that users use to search in search engines.
 Your ultimate goal should be optimizing your content around the keywords that are relevant to your niche.

-Keyword research is the first step to any SEO campaigns.
-Without the right keywords, you won’t have clear direction on optimizing your site.
+Keyword research is the first step to any SEO campaign.
+Without the right keywords, you won’t have a clear direction on optimizing your site.
 It is identical to market research but the only difference is that you need to perform the research online with the right tools.

 - pricing for digital marketing in Malaysia